mit-pdos/sigmaos/cpython3.11/Doc/library/doctest.rst

    runner compares expected output to actual output, and how it displays failures.
    For more information, see section :ref:`doctest-options`.

-   The test runner accumulates statistics.
-The aggregated number of attempted, failed and skipped examples is also available via the :attr:`tries`, :attr:`failures` and :attr:`skips` attributes.
-The :meth:`run` and :meth:`summarize` methods return a :class:`TestResults` instance.

    :class:`DocTestRunner` defines the following methods: